Teach to Reach Health workers are sharing how they protected their communities when extreme weather hit

 Each scenario includes detailed prompts that help health workers recall and share the specifics of their experience: What exactly did they do?
 Who helped?
 What obstacles did they face?
 How did they know their actions made a difference?

-Strengthening local action: From individual experience to collective learning
+Strengthening local action: From individual experience to collective learning to protect community health

 What makes Teach to Reach Questions unique is not just how they are asked, but what happens next.
 Every experience shared becomes part of a larger learning process that benefits the entire community.